-Chances are, you’ve heard it before: The sickening thud of an expensive iPhone hitting the pavement, shattering on impact.
-The vibrations of the sound thudding in your ears as you realize that your phone will never, ever be the same.
-The blood rushing to your stomach as if you were sucker-punched as your shocked brain finally gets the message that this is going to cost you—big time.
+Chances are you’ve heard it before: The sickening thud of an expensive iPhone hitting the pavement and shattering on impact.
+The vibrations of the sound thud in your ears as you realize that your phone will never, ever be the same.
+The blood rushes to your stomach as if you were sucker-punched and your shocked brain finally gets the message that this is going to cost you—big time.

 Like death and taxes, cracked iPhone screens are pretty much par for the course in today’s society.
-Sure, you can shell out for a durable case and heavy-duty screen protector, but even those aren’t full proof.
+Sure, you can shell out for a durable case and heavy-duty screen protector, but even those aren’t foolproof.
 In most cases, when your phone takes a tumble, so does your bank account.
-This is especially true if you were hoping to get some bang for your buck on trading in the phone.
+This is especially true if you were hoping to make a dent in the cost of your upgrade by trading in your old phone.

-Cons: Costs your dignity, stuck with an old phone
+Cons: Loss of dignity, stuck with an old phone

-Arguably one of the easiest options, trading in a cracked iPhone through Apple is undoubtedly a quick process.
+Arguably one of the easiest options, going to Apple to trade in your cracked iPhone is undoubtedly a quick process.
 However, it’s not what anyone would call painless.
 You’ll take a hit in your wallet for sure with this option.
 Why?
-Because Apple offers absolutely nothing if you want to trade-in your broken iPhone.
+Because Apple offers absolutely nothing if you want to trade in your broken iPhone.
 Instead, they’ll “recycle” it for you for free.
 How thoughtful of them!

 Pros: Quick process

-eBay can be a good option if your phone is still in working condition.
-You’ll find that the market can be competitive, and while people will buy a shattered iPhone, you won’t get much if it’s an older model.
+eBay can be a good option if your phone is still in working condition, but the market can be competitive.
+However, while people will buy a shattered iPhone, you won’t get much if it’s an older model.
 Auctions can be tedious and take more time than other online marketplaces.
 Plus, you have to pay eBay’s fees on any sale you make.

-Pros: A large number of buyers all in one place, can list for higher than other sites
+Pros: A large number of buyers all in one place, the potential for a higher payoff than other sites

-Several online sites make it simple to trade-in any device, even a damaged or broken iPhone.
-Most of these sites make it a breeze to get cash in hand quickly, despite your iPhone having a little—or a lot—of damage.
+Several online sites make it simple to trade in any device, even a damaged or broken iPhone.
+Most of these sites make it a breeze to get cash in your hand quickly despite your iPhone having a little (or a lot) of damage.

 Not all sites are created equal, so let’s break down some of the most popular:

 GadgetGone offers fast, free quotes for all types of devices.
-You can ship your cracked, damaged or broken iPhone for free to GadgetGone, and once received, you’ll get paid ASAP.
+You can ship your cracked, damaged or broken iPhone for free to GadgetGone, and once we receive it, you’ll get paid ASAP.
 Payment comes in the form of a mailed check, eCheck, or PayPal.
-It’s quick, easy, and you’ll definitely get more money than what Apple will offer (because again, they offer $0).
+It’s quick, easy, and you’ll definitely get more money than what Apple will offer (which, as a reminder, is $0).

-In the unlikely event we have to offer a revised quote you have the option for us to ship the device back for free.
+In the unlikely event we have to offer you a revised quote and you don’t like what you see, you have the option to have us ship the device back to you for free.
 You’ll never pay for shipping, so there are zero risks.
-You save time and energy and don’t have to deal with the hassle of listing your item yourself to sell.
+Plus, you’ll save time and energy, and you won’t have to deal with the hassle of listing your item yourself to sell it.